 - Consider walking through a recent credit card statement with your child.
 Point out the part that explains how much it will cost if you only make the minimum payment. - Research ways your child can begin getting comfortable paying with a card.
 Talk to your financial institution about your options including debit cards, prepaid debit cards, and secured credit cards. - Could your child benefit from becoming an authorized user on your account?
 If you have good credit, your child may be able to benefit.
 Be sure to check with the company that issues your credit card to find out their rules such as what age your child needs to be and if they report authorized users to the credit reporting agencies. - What will your child need to do or demonstrate before you are comfortable with them using credit?
 Expectations could include being responsible, meeting deadlines, and being able to control spending. - Request copies of your own credit report each year from www.AnnualCreditReport.com.
-Show your child how each of the three reports (Equifax, Experian, and TransUnion) look a little different.
-If you need help understanding your own report, the Consumer Financial Protection Bureau offers information and helps those who need to take any action. - Do you know that young people are often the victims of identity theft?
+Show your child how each of the three the reports (Equifax, Experian, and TransUnion) looks a little different.
+If you need help understanding your own report, the Consumer Financial Protection Bureau offers information and help if you need to take any action. - Do you know that young people are often the victims of identity theft?
 Make sure you know the signs to watch out for.
-These include: - collection calls or bills for things you didn't receive or do; - credit card offers in your child's name; - a notice from the IRS saying your child didn't pay income taxes or their Social Security number was used on another tax return; and - being denied government benefits because someone else is using your child's Social Security number. - The Federal Trade Commission recommends checking your child's credit once they turn 16.
-Doing so gives you time to address any problems before applying for a job, credit card, loan, or apartment.
+These include: - collection calls or bills for things you didn't receive or do; - credit card offers in your child's name;